Djsmith611/redux-pizza-parlor/README.md

 - Express
 - React
 - Node
+- MUI
+- Moment
+- Framer-Motion

 ## Documentation
 This documentation was built following a [provided template](https://github.com/PrimeAcademy/readme-template/blob/main/README.md).
 It has been edited for style,  consistency, and to provide all relevant details.

 ## Support
-If you have suggestions or issues, please contact me.
+If you have suggestions or issues, please contact a member of the project team.